-The 2018 Aaron Copland Fellow at the Bogliasco Foundation, Davis has received awards/fellowships from the Camargo Foundation, Meet The Composer, Fromm Music Foundation, Aaron Copland Fund for Music, Jerome Foundation, American Music Center, MATA, and ASCAP.
+The 2018 Aaron Copland Fellow at the Bogliasco Foundation, Davis has received awards/fellowships from the Camargo Foundation, Meet The Composer, Fromm Music Foundation, Jerome Foundation, American Music Center, MATA, and ASCAP.
+He and Phyllis Chen won an NY Innovative Theater Award for their score to Sylvia Milo's play The Other Mozart.
 After serving on the faculty of Dartmouth College for eight years, Davis teaches composition and electronic music at Montclair State University.
-An active percussionist, he has appeared as a concerto soloist with the Seattle Symphony, Tokyo Symphony, and Nagoya Philharmonic, and has toured Russia, Bali, Turkey, and Cuba.
+An active percussionist, he performs with ICE; appeared as a concerto soloist with the Seattle Symphony, Tokyo Symphony, and Nagoya Philharmonic; and has toured Russia, Bali, Turkey, and Cuba.

 The International Contemporary Ensemble (ICE) is an artist collective that is transforming the way music is created and experienced.
 As performer, curator, and educator, ICE explores how new music intersects with communities across the world.
 The ensemble’s 35 members are featured as soloists, chamber musicians, commissioners, and collaborators with the foremost musical artists of our time.